Travel Options &

 If you are interested in exploring the more populated north island of Haida Gwaii before or after your kayak trip, a few accommodation options are listed below.

-- Premier Creek Lodging in Queen Charlotte City
+- Premier Creek Lodging in the Village of Queen Charlotte

 - Copper Beech Guest House in Masset